Transactions Overview

 |---|---|

-| Draft | Yes - full editing |
+| Draft | Yes—full editing |

-| In Progress | Limited - some fields locked |
+| In Progress | Limited—some fields locked |

-| Completed | No - read only |
+| Completed | No—read only |

-| Cancelled | No - read only |
+| Archived | No—read only |

 Filtering Transactions